Gate Rock Capital - Business Funding Solutions

 This General Iska Agreement is intended to structure applicable transactions as an Iska partnership in accordance with Jewish law, where a transaction might otherwise implicate Ribbis (usury).

-By resolution adopted by the Board of Directors (the “Board”) of Gate Rock Capital, with its office address located at 211 E 43rd St, 7th Flr #384, New York, NY 10017, the undersigned, Gate Rock Capital on behalf of itself and its subsidiaries (“Investing Partner” or “Company”), of this General Iska Agreement (“General Iska Agreement”), hereby acknowledges and agrees on behalf of its Jewish shareholders, that any transaction or agreement in which the Investing Partner engages in (including but not limited to, transactions with individuals or companies that lend funds to the Company or its agents, or individuals or companies that borrow funds from the Company or its agents, in all forms of credit or deposits, including any obligations, guarantees, mortgages, savings, issuance of shares, any types of stock transactions, any activity or fees arising from any brokerage or escrow transactions) that would violate the Jewish laws of usury, (hereinafter, “Ribbis”), shall be deemed as an “Iska” partnership, subject to the following terms.
+By resolution adopted by the Board of Directors (the “Board”) of Gate Rock Capital, the undersigned, Gate Rock Capital on behalf of itself and its subsidiaries (“Investing Partner” or “Company”), of this General Iska Agreement (“General Iska Agreement”), hereby acknowledges and agrees on behalf of its Jewish shareholders, that any transaction or agreement in which the Investing Partner engages in (including but not limited to, transactions with individuals or companies that lend funds to the Company or its agents, or individuals or companies that borrow funds from the Company or its agents, in all forms of credit or deposits, including any obligations, guarantees, mortgages, savings, issuance of shares, any types of stock transactions, any activity or fees arising from any brokerage or escrow transactions) that would violate the Jewish laws of usury, (hereinafter, “Ribbis”), shall be deemed as an “Iska” partnership, subject to the following terms.
 Capitalized terms used but otherwise not defined herein shall have the meaning ascribed in accordance with Jewish law.

 In exchange for any funds advanced, or funds that Halacha considers or will consider in the future, as if it were advanced to, or by, the undersigned parties in a manner that would violate Ribbis, such transaction shall be structured as an Iska, and the sums so delivered shall be used by the Managing Partner of such funds (the “Managing Partner”) for business investment purposes.